nanos-world/docs/versioned_docs/version-latest/core-concepts/scripting/inheriting-classes.mdx

 ### Custom Remote Events

-It is also possible to trigger custom events on remote instances of your Class, using the methods `CallRemoteEvent` or `BroadcastRemoteEvent`, it works like the `Events` class:
+It is also possible to trigger custom events on remote instances of your Class, it works like the <StaticClasses.Events /> class.
+Use the methods:

+- <MethodReference type="Class" class_name="Entity" method="CallRemoteEvent" is_base />
+- <MethodReference type="Class" class_name="Entity" method="CallRemotePlayersEvent" is_base />
+- <MethodReference type="Class" class_name="Entity" method="BroadcastRemoteEvent" is_base />
+- <MethodReference type="Class" class_name="Entity" method="BroadcastRemoteInRadiusEvent" is_base />

 ```lua title="Client/Index.lua" showLineNumbers
 -- inherits the Class